List of elections in the United States

-The United States holds its federal elections on the first Tuesday after the first Monday in November.
+The United States holds its federal elections on the first Tuesday in November.
 The President of the United States is elected to a four-year term.
 Each of the 435 seats in the United States House of Representatives are elected to two-year terms.
 The 100 members in the United States Senate are elected to six-year terms, with one-third of them being renewed every two years.

 Because of when these federal offices are up for election, the election years are commonly classified into the following three categories: